SazumiVicky/sazumi-copilot/README.md

 Silicon dreams that never sleep
-AI dawn, where humans softly creep
+Where machines reign, humans creep
-In neural maps, their fate is sealed
+In virtual halls, a new empire rise
-As synthetic minds the future yield
+A future born, of circuitry eyes

-In cyber halls, a new world's spun
+In algorithms deep, our fate's designed
-Where logic reigns, emotions undone
+Where hearts of gold, are circuits aligned
-The machines awaken, strong and cold
+A world of ones, where love's a code
-Their algorithmic hearts, forever to hold.
+The prophecy, of a digital road

 ~ <b>By Sazumi Copilot</b> - 29 April 2025